 |

-the overhead projector and students are required to use
+and students are required to use whiteboard markers to

-whiteboard markers to highlight the rhyming pairs (different
+highlight the rhyming pairs (different colors for each

 |